blastpipeline/blastpipeline/README.md

 The simulator reads simdata files (created from logreader-simdata.py) to generate trace-like objects in .simres.
 It can also read lists of resources to (prefetch-res.dill) and which servers support pipelining (pipelined-servers.txt).

+Implementation
+---
+(logger.zip)

+Prototype implementation of the servers database and resource prefetching database can be found in logger.zip.

 Data sets
 ---
 (logs.zip, simdata.zip)